Bryan-Legend/vassal-import/README.md

 Foundry Gaming, LLC has declined to include this module in the official module listing service, so you will need to manually add it.

-There are **over Vassal 2,600 board game modules freely available at https://vassalengine.org/wiki/Category:Modules** Vassal modules generally have the consent of the board game publishers to exist.
-Many board game publishers (including Avalon Hill and Fantasy Flight Games) have very friendly policies towards VTT usage, unlike some greedy corporations that we all know about.
+There are **over Vassal 2,600 board game modules freely available at https://vassalengine.org/wiki/Category:Modules**.
+Vassal modules generally have the consent of the board game publishers to exist.
+Many board game publishers (including Avalon Hill, Gloomhaven, and Fantasy Flight Games) have very friendly policies towards VTT usage, unlike some other greedy corporations that we all know about.

 #### [Dominion](https://vassalengine.org/wiki/Module:Dominion)
 ![Dominion](img/Dominion.png)